OTHER LANGUAGES: German

 Meatballs with potato salad – Köttbullar with peas – it can stay that way!

 But please don’t forget the sauce, otherwise it will be a dry matter.
 To see above, a meatballs on barrel cabbage, if the cabbage is fresh, then I cannot go past it and make immediately finest meatballs to it.

-8. Garnish to Fleischpflanzerl – Recipe for Potato Salad quick
+7.1 Recipe for easy Potato Salad

 Coming soon: By the way, there is a detail article on Bavarian potato salad, where you can find lots of information and tips and also help on the right potato variety for potato salad.

-9. Pimp the Bavarian Potato Salad
+7.2 Pimp the Bavarian Potato Salad

-10. Recipe for Bavarian Meatballs
+8. Recipe for Bavarian Meatballs

 OTHER LANGUAGES: German